 I hope you try your own hand at making some handmade watercolor paint from the resources surrounding you.
 I collect rocks, clay and soil from everywhere I go now.
 Eventually there will be a palette to represent the ‘soul’ of all of my favorite places.

-Using Handmade Watercolor Paint
+Paintings from Handmade Watercolor Paint

 I have been using my handmade watercolor paints to create art!